Sudan: Seasonal floods kill 77 people | Africanews

 The death toll since the rainy season kicked off in May stood at 77 people, Brig.
 Gen. Abdul-Jalil Abdul-Rahim, a spokesman for Sudan's National Council for Civil Defence said.

-Al-Taher Osman, a local resident affected by the floods reported that were many trapped with acute health conditions.
+Al-Taher Osman, a resident affected by the floods reported that were many trapped with acute health conditions.

 "There are many problems, including health problems for people who have chronic diseases, there are those who have diabetes, there are those who have pressure, there are those who suffer from cartilage, and we didn't get aid or anything in this area."